buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Section 4: Information Architecture
 -----------------------------------

-{% include figure.html url="/images/section-opening-placeholder-image.png" alt="Information Architecture" description="This is probably something like a flow chart (like the one I shared with Gaby for mrmurphy.com).
-Alternatively, it could be the ice cream image until I find something more appropriate." %}
+{% include figure.html url="/images/ch3/c3-s4-p1-1-site-page-level.png" alt="Information Architecture at Site- and Page-Level" description="Information architecture focuses on organising, structuring and labelling information so we can improve its findability and discoverability: on the left, at the site-level; and on the right, at the page-level." %}

 In an age of information overload, **establishing a clear information architecture – so that we ensure our users can find their way to what they’re looking for – is more critical than ever**.